 Driven by a commercial interest in Uruguay, the British and French use the Paraná River as their route for trading.

 The country puts a navigational barrier on the Paraná River, leading to the onset of war on November 20.

 In 1974, Argentina recognizes November 20 as a national observance to celebrate the lost war.

-Every fourth Monday, the closest to November 20, becomes a national public holiday in Argentina and the inaugural annual celebration takes place.
+Every fourth Monday, the closest to November 20, is a national public holiday in Argentina and the day on which the annual inaugural celebration takes place.

 National Sovereignty Day Argentina FAQs

 It commemorates the day the Argentine army lost against the Anglo-French navy but still won the war since its opponents eventually had to surrender to a peace treaty.

 What is the most popular holiday in Argentina?